-All reset switches must be accessible only from outside, and in full view of, the hazardous area.
-Reset switches must also be out of reach from within the safeguarded space, and must be protected against unauthorized or inadvertent operation (for example, through the use of rings or guards).
+The reset switch must be accessible only from outside, and in full view of, the hazardous area.
+Reset switches must also be out of reach from within the safeguarded space, and must be protected against unauthorized or inadvertent operation (e.g., through the use of rings or guards).
 If any areas are not visible from the reset switch(es), additional means of safeguarding must be provided.

 Failure to do so could result in serious bodily injury or death.